adamjmurray/jruby_for_max-examples/midi_gate/README.md

 Open the .als (Live set) file in the midi\_gate Project folder and take it for a spin.
-Try different clips in the GATE track, and switching between mono & poly modes in the "midi\_gate\_receive" Live device in the NOTES track.
+Try different clips in the GATE track, and switching between arp & chord modes in the "midi\_gate\_receive" Live device in the NOTES track.

 ### How poly mode works ###
-All pitches in the main "notes" track are sorted in ascending order in an array.
+All pitches in the main "receiver" track are sorted in ascending order in an array.
 Sidechain gates are mapped to notes with the formula:

     pitch_to_play = sorted_pitches[gate_pitch % sorted_pitches.length]